Documentation

 Type-2 — Data Node

 For companies that want to host their own assets, events, and supply-chain data on Unova.
 Bundles the chain node with Atlas (data store) + Hermes (REST API).
-Requires a company in the launchpad and owner approval (whitelist).
+Requires a company in the launchpad; whitelisting is automatic at deploy time — no approval wait.
 Recommended specs: 8 vCPU / 16 GB RAM / 320 GB disk.

 The 3-key model (important for Type-1 and Type-2)